-This lesson shows what the target ratio is and how to use it to find angles and sides in right triangles.
+What is the tangent ratio and how to use it to find angles and sides in right triangles?

 A toy ladder is set against a 68mm tall stack of coins.
 If the base of the ladder is 22mm away from the base of the coins, what angle of elevation does the ladder form?

 1. From a point on the ground 96 m from a tree, the angle to the top of the tree is 38 degrees.
 What is the height of the tree?